wbamberg/idl-reference/docs/nsITableEditor.md

 ### deleteTableCell(aNumber) ###
  Delete cell elements as well as contents
-@param aNumber   Number of contiguous cells, rows, or columns

 When there are more than 1 selected cells, aNumber is ignored.
 For Delete Rows or Columns, the complete columns or rows are